1. occipital injections - hurt like a son of a gun:

 my rheumy has also put me on magnesium (~200-400 mg daily) and coQ (~100 mg daily) to help with the muscles. i do get less cramps when i started the magnesium. not sure how much these two help with the spasms, but i am doing better in between my flares. probably wouldn't hurt to try these as well, but ask a doctor first to make sure they won't hurt you in any way. the coQ is supposed to help the heart as well, why some people take it. anyway, just make sure if you're considering.

 4. i hear you about each doctor looking at just one part. but not all doctors are like that. i am currently fortunate to have a rheumy, gastroenterologist, naturpath that looks at the whole picture, understands its all connected. my old endocrinologist was like that too, but he retired and the new doctor will only focus on my thyroid, and won't talk about anything else. i miss the old endocrinologist. but at least i have the rheumy and gastroenterologist. they've been instrumental at putting it all together.

 good luck with the sleep study. remind me again what they are trying to determine with that? hope it gives answers (and solutions).

-Humira (still pred for flares, just not quite so often.
-Aleve as needed.)
+Humira (still methylprednisone for flares, just not as often.
+Aleve if needed, rarely.)

 vits C, D. probiotics. fish oil.
 CoQ, Mg, Ca, K.